CtrlK

 Actionability

-The skill provides specific tool names and parameter lists, which is helpful, but lacks executable examples showing actual tool invocations with concrete parameter values.
-The GraphQL section is particularly vague ('Call SHOPIFY_GRAPH_QL_QUERY with custom query' is pseudocode-level).
-No example payloads or responses are shown.
+The skill lists specific tool names and parameters, which is helpful, but lacks executable examples showing actual tool invocations with concrete parameter values.
+The GraphQL section is particularly vague ('Call SHOPIFY_GRAPH_QL_QUERY with custom query').
+No example payloads or responses are shown for any workflow.

 2 / 3